getsolus/help-center-docs/docs/packaging/packaging-practices.md

 ### Applying a patch

-It is common practice to apply the patch within the `setup` section of your build staging.
+It is common practice to apply the patch file(s) within the `setup` section of your build staging.
 We can achieve this using the `%patch` macro, and the `$pkgfiles` variable.
 In this example, the required file is located at `./files/0002-Sample-commit-2.patch`

 ```bash